Parliament House, New Delhi: Design

 The building also hosts a central Grand Constitution Hall, and a banyan tree in the open sky area.
 There are separate offices for the members, as well as a library and a lounge in the complex.
 The crafts gallery (Shilp Deergha) was conceptualised with eight themes: Parv (festival), Swabalamban (self-reliance), Prakriti (nature), Ullas (joy), Gyan (wisdom), Samrasta (harmony), Astha (faith), and Yatra (journey).
 It consists of about 255 crafts sourced from around 400 artisans from across the country.

+Prime Minister Narendra Modi unveiling the plaque to lay the foundation stone of the new Parliament building in New Delhi on 10 December 2020.

 There are statues of Mahatma Gandhi and Chanakya in the premises of the new building.
 A foucault pendulum, created by the National Council of Science Museums, is suspended from the ceiling of the central foyer and measures 22 m in height 22 meters and weighs 36 kg.